jdecaron/c19coalition/_posts/2020-07-17-c19-coalition-volunteer-highlight-alizay-rizvi.md

 ***When you think about our mission, what motivates you to continue volunteering?***

 Our mission is one that is easy to stand behind.
 Earlier in this pandemic and even now, we can see that there was a lack of PPE and how there wasn’t any funding to get ahead of this issue.
 The coalition is a great opportunity to advocate for the continuous use of PPE and to make a dent in the PPE crisis our nation is facing.
 Ultimately, it is an opportunity to save lives.

+***Fun facts.***

+Rizvi’s long term goal is to create a startup that will help build an equitable society.
+In her free time, she does some freelance photography, listens to music, and enjoys cooking.
+She also loves her cats, Ace and Milky.